AustralianTechLobby/Constitution/README.md

 The association may effect and maintain insurance.

 ## 39: Funds - source
-1. The funds of the association are to be derived from entrance fees and annual subscriptions of members, donations and, subject to any resolution passed by the association in general meeting, any other sources that the committee determines.
+1. The funds of the association are to be derived from entrance fees and annual subscriptions of members, donations and any other sources that the committee determines.
 2. All money received by the association must be deposited as soon as practicable and without deduction to the credit of the association’s bank or other authorised deposit-taking institution account.
 3. The association must, as soon as practicable after receiving any money, issue an appropriate receipt.